looker-open-source/sdk-codegen/swift/looker/README.md

 ### Install the Looker SDK for Swift

 The alpha version of the Looker SDK is not published to the Swift Package Manager.
-It's way too early for that.
 Currently, the only way to get the source code is by cloning the Looker SDK Codegen repository and use the source code in the `swift` folder.

 To ensure you have the version of the SDK that matches your Looker version, you can regenerate `methods.swift` and `models.swift` from the root of the repository with the command: